SAP-archive/ytt-lint/README.md

 Open an issue on this repo.
 If possible include a ytt-template or plain-yaml-file which causes the problem.

-# Acknowledgments
+## Acknowledgments

 This project heavily depends on [ytt](https://github.com/k14s/ytt), which itself is based on the [Starlark in Go](https://github.com/google/starlark-go) project.
 Kudos also to the [Kubernetes project](https://kubernetes.io/), which provide JSON Schemas for their resources, [cappyzawa](https://github.com/cappyzawa), who created a [JSON Schema for Concourse pipelines](https://github.com/cappyzawa/concourse-pipeline-jsonschema) and [JSON Schema Store](https://www.schemastore.org/) for providing the schema for kustomization.yaml.

-# License
+## Licensing

 Copyright (c) 2020 SAP SE or an SAP affiliate company.
 All rights reserved.
-This file and all other files in this repository are licensed under the "Apache License, v 2.0" except as noted otherwise in the [LICENSE](/LICENSE.md) file.
+This file and all other files in this repository are licensed under the "Apache License, v 2.0" except as noted otherwise in the [LICENSE](/LICENSE) file.